dulibrarytech/oclc-reclamation/README.md

 ### Local Environment Setup

 - Go into `oclc-reclamation` folder (i.e. root folder of repository)
-- Recommended: Create and activate virtual environment (see, for example, [venv](https://docs.python.org/3/library/venv.html))
+- Recommended: Create and activate virtual environment (for example, see [venv](https://docs.python.org/3/library/venv.html))
 - Run `pip install -r requirements.txt`
 - Add `.env` file to root folder (you can copy `.env-example`) and initialize the variables:
   - `API_URL`
-    - if you're in North America, use `https://api-na.hosted.exlibrisgroup.com/almaws/v1/bibs/`
+    - If you're in North America, use `https://api-na.hosted.exlibrisgroup.com/almaws/v1/bibs/`
-    - if not,
+    - If not,
     [look here](https://developers.exlibrisgroup.com/alma/apis/#calling) for the
     base URL for your geographic region
   - `API_KEY`